Academic Rules and Regulations

 Official University Calendars

-- Academic Calendar: The academic calendar is the official calendar of activity for the school year (term dates, registration dates, breaks and holidays, etc.)
+- Academic Calendar: Official calendar of activity for the school year (term dates, registration dates, breaks and holidays, etc.)

-- Administrative Calendar: The administrative calendar relates to curricular change, timetable, and personnel evaluations.
+- Administrative Calendar: Calendar relating to curricular change, timetable, and personnel evaluations

-- Registration Calendars (Fall/January Interim/Spring/Summer): The registration calendars relate to specific registration and academic action deadlines (add/drop/withdrawals, late registration, and fee implications of selected academic actions).
+- Registration Calendars (Fall/January Interim/Spring/Summer): Calendar of specific registration/academic action deadlines (add/drop/withdrawals, late registration, and fee implications of selected academic actions)

-- Final Exam Calendar: Final exam schedule for final exams in the semester in session.
+- Final Exam Calendar: Final exam schedule for the semester in session

 Other Fee Related Policy Information